bernhardt1/bernhardt1.github.io/docs/_topics/gameDesign.md

 layout: topic
 name: Game Design
 topicName: gameDesign
-subtitle: Dissecting the process of game design
+subtitle: Dissecting the process of game design Dissecting the process of game design Dissecting the process of game design Dissecting the process of game design Dissecting the process of game design
 ---